 Memory failures even create significant downtime for database server applications that protect from data loss by logging each transaction to disk.
 The reason is that the database recovery process may require many hours to consolidate the database contents with the transaction log updates that have not yet been written to the database.
 Thus, it can take several hours for a database server to recover from a memory failure before the database can resume business transactions.
-This database recovery period may result in a loss of up to many hours of business productivity.
+This database recovery period may result in a loss of business productivity.